etkenned/CPSC354_Blog/README.md

 # CPSC354_Blog
 In this blog I will attempt to teach you what I've learned in haskel by answering some of the imporatant questions I had while learning it myself.
+Please start off with Chapter 1.

 ## Index
 [Chapter 1](https://github.com/etkenned/CPSC354_Blog/blob/main/Chapter_1.md)